 Mayor Suarez also serves as Chair of the Environment Committee, as well as on the Advisory Board of the U.S. Conference of Mayors.
 In these capacities, Mayor Suarez takes a leading role in collaborating with fellow mayors from around the country to preserve the environment and develop programs and policies that directly benefit the City of Miami.
-He also serves as Vice-Chair of the Miami-Dade Transportation Planning Organization (TPO) and is the former President of the Miami-Dade County League of Cities.
+In addition, Mayor Suarez is the only mayor in the United States named to the Global Commission on Adaptation, where he works with global stakeholders to elevate Miami’s voice as a resiliency model for the world.
+He also serves as a member and is the former Vice-Chair of the Miami-Dade Transportation Planning Organization (TPO), as well as the former President of the Miami-Dade County League of Cities.
 In his role at the TPO, Mayor Suarez championed the Strategic Miami Area Rapid Transit (SMART) Plan, which was unanimously approved.
 The SMART Plan expands mass transit options in Miami-Dade County through six main corridors and new bus routes to ease traffic congestion and support future population growth.
 Mayor Suarez helped negotiate the Tri-Rail connection to Downtown, offering free ridership to Overtown residents for life.
 He also ushered in the free trolley system in Miami, which carries an average of 450,000 passengers per month.

 Mayor Suarez is dedicated to elevating the quality of life of the residents he serves by focusing on transportation and connectivity, resiliency, and job creation by nurturing the growth of technology and innovation.
 He is also committed to expanding affordable housing, tackling the poverty pandemic and, as a corollary, reducing crime.
 The oldest of four siblings, Mayor Suarez was born into a family where, as he describes, “being socially conscious was a kind of requirement.”
 As the son of former City of Miami Mayor, Xavier Suarez, he was also exposed to public service since he was a child, growing up around his father’s office at City Hall, the same one he works out of today.